Main content | back to top

 When oil is extracted from oil sands, a mixture of water, coarse sand, silt, clay and a little oil remains.
 This mixture, known as tailings, is stored in a pond near the oil sands mine.
 We monitor, control and reuse this water: none is released directly into the environment.

-Our new tailings demonstration project is designed to accelerate water removal from tailings and make it available for further reuse.
+Our tailings demonstration project is designed to accelerate water removal from tailings and make it available for further reuse.